The Secrets to Success at Insurance Jobs:

-In reality, working from home is not a new concept.
+Working from home or “telecommuting” is not a new concept.
 According to Flexjobs, remote work has grown by 159% between 2005 and 2017.
-Pandemic precautions are not the only reasons people opt for remote jobs.
-Saving on commute, flexibility in daily routine and increased work-life balance are just a few reasons particularly younger generations prefer working from home.
+And pandemic precautions are not the only reasons people opt for remote jobs.
+Saving money on commuting, flexibility in daily routine and increased work/life balance are just a few reasons that younger generations in particular prefer working from home.

 In this blog

 Can people in insurance jobs work from home?

 As an independent insurance agent, you may wonder, what does this mean for me?
 Is it even possible for people in insurance jobs to work from home?
 Insurance agents rely a lot on positive impressions made through interactions with their clients.
 Face–to-face meetings might feel essential for some insurance agents.
 But there are many ways to properly serve your clients and close great deals that don’t involve ever meeting folks in person.